kenji-k6/learn-cpp/README.md

 ## Compilation

-The command I ussed for all compilation is:
+The command I used for all compilation is:

 ```bash
 clang++ -Wall -Wextra -Werror -std=c++2b -Wpedantic -o a.out <file>